jahwi/bget/README.md

 `BGET -remove test`

-If “script” is “Pastebin”, it deletes all downloaded Pastebin scripts.
+If “script” is “Pastebin”, it deletes all downloaded Pastebin scripts.1 script2 script3....scriptn"

+Example:

+`BGET -remove "test tetris bigtext"

+To remove more than one script, use `BGET -remove "script"

 ### -Update:
 Updates the specified script.